rubeneland/EV2Gym_safeRL/README.md

 Develop and evaluate **any type of smart charging algorithm**: from simple heuristics, Model Predictive Control, Mathematical Programming, to Reinforcement Learning!

-**Extension** This Safe RL extension also allows the training and evaluation of Safe RL agents, using the Fast Safe Reinforcement Learning package: https://github.com/liuzuxin/FSRL
+**Extension:** This Safe RL extension also allows the training and evaluation of Safe RL agents, using the Fast Safe Reinforcement Learning package: https://github.com/liuzuxin/FSRL

 EV2Gym is **fully customizable** and easily **configurable**!